Lifecycle phase:BuildingMissouri Medicaid Home and Community Based Services Eligibility Issues

 In 2018, the Missouri Department of Health and Senior Services (DHSS) proposed a new algorithm for determining qualification for home and community based services (HCBS).
 The state put this Nursing Facility Level of Care (NF LOC) algorithm up for public comment, which used variables from the InterRAI assessment system.
 Testing by legal aid organizations, home and community based services providers, and outside researchers at Upturn, showed that the algorithm could disqualify as many as 66% of currently eligible people.
 The algorithm also contained some basic syntax errors that might have led to unintended results.
 The state published subsequent versions of the algorithm which decreased the percentage of beneficiaries who would likely be found ineligible, but all versions failed to capture many people’s needs.

 Unlike many other cases, this algorithm was made publicly available for comment by the state, and no litigation has happened yet.
-Many legal aid and home health care organizations have worked together to understand the implications of the algorithm.
-So far, many problems have been identified in rounds of public comment, especially about which variables from patients’ assessments are included in the algorithm and how they are considered.
+Legal aid and home health care organizations worked together to understand the implications of the algorithm.
+Many problems were identified in rounds of public comment, especially about which variables from patients’ assessments are included in the algorithm and how they are considered.
 For example, the algorithm considered people’s mobility issues with getting in and out of bed, but not with getting up and down stairs.
+In 2020, Missouri DHSS contracted with Mercer Government Human Services Consulting to do an official analysis of the algorithm’s impacts.

 Status of Issue